 - Delete “.bak” from the end of the key.
 Close the window.
 Restart your computer.

-- Now try logging in your original profile.
-If you’re still facing the same issue, then we can delete the remaining key too so that a new registry key is created.
+- Now try logging into your original profile.
+If you’re still facing the same issue, then we can delete the remaining key as well, so that a new registry key can be created.

-- Log in through built in Administrator account.
+- Log in through the built-in Administrator account.

-- First backup all folders from C:\Users\’Your Inaccessible Profile Name’ by copying them to any other drive.
-You can paste them back later to the same location to get your desktop icons and my documents stuff exactly where it was before.
-After copying all the data, delete “Your Inaccessible Profile Name” folder from C:\Users.
+- First, back up all folders from C:\Users\’Your Inaccessible Profile Name’ by copying them to any other drive.
+You can paste them back later to the same location to retrieve your desktop icons and ‘My Documents’ content exactly as they were before.
+After copying all the data, delete the “Your Inaccessible Profile Name” folder from C:\Users.

 Solution 3: Run System File Checker

-SFC can fix the most corrupt of the system files and replace them with fresh copies.
-We have a separate guide to run it here .
+SFC can fix the most corrupt system files and replace them with fresh copies.
+We have a separate guide on how to run it here.

 Solution 4: Run Windows Update

-Press Windows Key + R. Type ms-settings:windowsupdate and press Enter.
+Press the Windows Key + R. Type ‘ms-settings:windowsupdate’ and then press Enter.